 The C-PACE Legislation (defined below) authorized the commercial sustainable energy program more commonly known as the Commercial & Industrial Property Assessed Clean Energy Program ("C-PACE").
 C-PACE is a financing program that allows Connecticut building owners to access cleaner, cheaper, and more reliable energy, as well as financing for resiliency and Zero-Emission Vehicle Refueling Infrastructure.
-The C-PACE Legislation authorized Connecticut Green Bank, a Connecticut quasi-public agency ("Green Bank"), to administer C-PACE and establish program guidelines for the implementation of the program.
+The C-PACE Legislation authorized Connecticut Green Bank, a Connecticut quasi-public agency ("Green Bank"), to administer C-PACE and establish program guidelines for the implementation of the program.-NOTE: Guidelines specific to resiliency will be developed later this fiscal year.

 C-PACE allows qualifying commercial real property owners to access financing to undertake eligible energy and resilience improvements on their buildings, or build greener, more resilient and more efficient new buildings and repay the investment through an additional charge/assessment, similar to a real property tax, sewer, or water bill.
 Like a sewer assessment, projects financed through C-PACE are secured by a benefit assessment lien on the improved real property, which lien is a non-accelerating, senior lien, and repaid over time.
 The repayment obligation transfers automatically to the next owner if the property is sold and in the event of default, only the payments in arrears come due.
-This arrangement spreads the cost of eligible improvements - such as energy efficient boilers, upgraded insulation, new windows, solar photovoltaic (PV) installations, resilience improvements, or electric vehicle (EV) chargers - over the expected life of the measure.
-Because the payment is secured by a senior lien, C-PACE projects are seen as less risky than typical financing.
+This arrangement spreads the cost of eligible energy improvements - such as energy efficient boilers, upgraded insulation, new windows, solar photovoltaic (PV)PV installations, resilience improvements, or electric vehicle (EV)EV chargers - over the expected life of the measure.
+Because the payment is secured by a senior lien, C-PACE projects are seen as less risky than typical financingloans, and low interest capital can be raised from the private sector with little or no government financing required.

 Benefit assessments are a familiar tool that municipalities levy on real estate parcels to finance projects including street paving, water and sewer systems, and street lighting.
 C-PACE builds on a long history of using such benefit assessments and serves a public purpose through reducing energy costs, stimulating the economy, improving property valuation, reducing greenhouse gas emissions, improving resiliency and creating jobs.
-C-PACE is a proven and effective tool to attract private capital into the market.
-The Green Bank, as program administrator, bills and collects the scheduled payments for all benefit assessment liens in the manner of property taxes in the Participating Municipality.
+C-PACE is a proven and effective tool to attract private capital into the clean energy and energy efficiency market.
+The Connecticut-Green Bank, as program administrator, bills and collects the scheduled payments for all benefit assessment liens in the manner of property taxes in the Participating Municipality.